zl3311/BItools/README.md

 To learn Tableau, I watched the [tutorial video](https://youtu.be/aHaOIvR00So) and enhanced the skill by accomplishing a project from Coursera.
 In the Coursera project:
 * I collected the stock related data from Google Finance website using the `GOOGLEFINANCE` API inside Google Sheet (The eco-system of Google applications actually surprised me.
 I didn't know previously that I could do that in Google Apps).
 Data can be setup to update automatically.
 * The Google Sheet can be connected to the ingestion port of Tableau, and the figures and dashboard can be further constructed upon that.
 For this project, I created a heatmap of the market share of some major Tech companies as size and their percent of change for the day as color.
 Also, I created a time series figure of these companies over the past month.
-These plots are merged into a dashboard as shown
+These plots are merged into a dashboard as shown [here](/Tableau/Dashboard 1.pdf).
-* [here](/Tableau/Dashboard 1.pdf).
 Note that this static file can be made interactive and online using a paid service of Tableau.
-Checkout here for my [certificate](/Tableau/Coursera QMR8WGH7GL8J.pdf).
+Checkout here for my.

 ---